langjam/jam0001/jam_solo/README.md

 3. Comments can be passed as arguments to functions, so functions can have comments as parameters.
 4. Comments can be returned from functions.

-To run the sample, use a provided binary from the `binaries` sub-directory or one that you built using `zig build` as explained above, and provide hte zash source code file as a parameter.
+To run the sample, build your binary executable via `zig build` as explained above, and provide hte zash source code file as a parameter.
 For example:

 ```
-$ ./binaries/zash-macos-x86_64 example.zash
+$ ./zig-out/zash ../example.zash
 ```

 ## Langugae Features